mjanicek/rembulan/doc/CoroutinesOverview.md

-# How are coroutines implemented?
+# Overview of the coroutine implementation

 The way coroutines are handled in Rembulan permeates through the entire implementation strategy.
 The main obstacle to overcome is the lack of native support for coroutines